jommerce/jommerce/docs/cli.rst

 command-line
 ============

-dj
+jommerce
     Simple command line for jumpstarting production-ready Django projects.

-djonfig
+jonfig
-    Simple command line for generating the ``dj.toml`` file in the home directory.
+    Simple command line for generating the ``jommerce.toml`` file in the home directory.

-djecret
+jecret
     Simple command line for generating a new secret key for your project.